James Bond: Video games

 In 1983, the first Bond video game James Bond 007, developed and published by Parker Brothers, was released for the Atari 2600, Atari 5200, Atari 8-bit computers, Commodore 64, and ColecoVision.
 Since then, there have been numerous video games either based on the films or using original storylines.
 In 1997, the first-person shooter video game GoldenEye 007 was developed by Rare for the Nintendo 64, based on GoldenEye.
 The game received highly positive reviews, won the BAFTA Interactive Entertainment Award for UK Developer of the Year in 1998, and sold over eight million copies worldwide, grossing $250 million, making it the third-best-selling Nintendo 64 game.
 It is frequently cited as one of the greatest video games of all time.

 In 1999, Electronic Arts acquired the licence and released Tomorrow Never Dies on 16 December 1999.
 In October 2000, they released The World Is Not Enough for the Nintendo 64 followed by 007 Racing for the PlayStation on 21 November 2000.
 In 2003, the company released James Bond 007: Everything or Nothing, which included the likenesses and voices of Pierce Brosnan, Willem Dafoe, Heidi Klum, Judi Dench and John Cleese, amongst others.
 In November 2005, Electronic Arts released a video game adaptation of 007: From Russia with Love, which involved Sean Connery's image and voice-over for Bond.
 In 2006, Electronic Arts announced a game based on then-upcoming film Casino Royale: the game was cancelled because it would not be ready by the film's release in November of that year.
 With MGM losing revenue from lost licensing fees, the franchise was moved from EA to Activision.
-Activision subsequently released the 007: Quantum of Solace game on 31 October 2008, based on the film of the same name.
+Activision subsequently released the 007: Quantum of Solace game on 31 October 2008.

 A new version of GoldenEye 007 featuring Daniel Craig was released for the Wii and a handheld version for the Nintendo DS in November 2010.
-A year later a new version was released for Xbox 360 and PlayStation 3 under the title GoldenEye 007: Reloaded.
-In October 2012 007 Legends was released, which featured one mission from each of the Bond actors of the Eon Productions' series.
-In November 2020, IO Interactive announced a new original James Bond video game which was later titled First Light.
-The studio worked closely with licensors MGM and Eon Productions.
+A year later, a new version was released for Xbox 360 and PlayStation 3 under the title GoldenEye 007: Reloaded.
+In October 2012, 007 Legends was released, which featured one mission from each of the Bond actors of the Eon Productions' series.
+007 Legends was a critical and commercial failure, resulting in Activision having its licence revoked.
+In November 2020, IO Interactive announced it would develop a new Bond game in association with Delphi Interactive, centering on the origin story of the titular agent.
+IO Interactive worked closely with licensors MGM and Eon Productions.
+The game, titled 007 First Light, was released in May 2026.